MY bean bag offers a front row seat to one of the best shows in Andalucia.

 But, Peter quickly realised that in order to keep the growing number of surfers happy they needed to offer accommodation, so the following year he and his brother Michael, a builder, bought an old ruined 12-room hostal just up the road.

-A third brother James, a film director and producer from London, was also soon involved.
+A third brother James, a film director and producer from London, who passed away two years ago, was also soon involved.

 A big figure in the film business – as well as the manager of Adam and the Ants – it was little surprise that the Hurricane Hotel was soon to become one of Andalucia’s hippest places to stay.